-United publishes flight schedules up to 11 months in advance to give you as much time as possible to plan your trips.
+We want to give you as much time as possible to plan your trips so we publish our flight schedules up to 11 months in advance.
 After we publish our flight schedules, we may make some adjustments to accommodate changes to aircraft and routes.
 These adjustments can include one or more of the following:

 - Changes to flight departure or arrival times